-- Environments where multiple users can simultaneously connect to a VM or group of VMs.
-In these environments, multiple users can share virtualized resources for a single VM.
+- Environments where multiple users can simultaneously connect to a single server, VM, or group of VMs.
+In these environments, multiple users can share physical or virtualized resources for a single VM or server.
 Follow this guide for more information on how to configure the Desktop App to work in these environments.

 Configure the VDI Solution

-- Ensure that you only install in environments which meet the minimum system requirements for the Desktop App.
+- Ensure that you only install in environments that meet the minimum system requirements for the Desktop App.

 Note: The minimum suggested requirements assume a single active user on the machine, so allow for more system resources (in terms of memory and CPU) based on the number of anticipated concurrent users.

-- Install the Desktop App with any desired install parameters in the Virtual environment.
+- Install the Desktop App with any desired install parameters.

 Note: Users will need to sign in upon first launching the Desktop App but, if configured correctly, this should only be a one-time step.
 To remove friction in the drive set up process, see our mass deployment article for install parameters and post-install configuration options that make use of a command-line tool.

-- If your VDI environment is one in which a user may connect to any one of multiple VMs, ensure the DeviceID key from the following location in the registry is consistent across all the VMs: HKEY_LOCAL_MACHINE\SOFTWARE\Egnyte\Egnyte Drive
+- If your environment is one in which a user may connect to any one of multiple VMs / servers, ensure the DeviceID key from the following location in the registry is consistent across all the VMs or servers: HKEY_LOCAL_MACHINE\SOFTWARE\Egnyte\Egnyte Drive

 Note: Most environments should already handle this by cloning a master VM image to create multiple VMs*.